cdktf/cdktf-provider-databricks/docs/dataDatabricksExternalMetadata.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.91.0/docs/data-sources/external_metadata#entity_type DataDatabricksExternalMetadata#entity_type}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.92.0/docs/data-sources/external_metadata#entity_type DataDatabricksExternalMetadata#entity_type}.

+---

+##### `id`<sup>Required</sup> <a name="id" id="@cdktf/provider-databricks.dataDatabricksExternalMetadata.DataDatabricksExternalMetadata.Initializer.parameter.id"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.92.0/docs/data-sources/external_metadata#id DataDatabricksExternalMetadata#id}.

+Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
+If you experience problems setting this value it might not be settable.
+Please take a look at the provider documentation to ensure it should be settable.

 ---